-Crash Profile #3 - Non-Daylight Roadway Departure Crashes in Unlit Areas: Of the 201 non-daylight crashes in unlit areas that resulted in fatal and severe injury crashes within Hall County from 2018 to 2022, 85 (42.29%) were roadway departure crashes.
-These crashes occurred along diverse roadway types (the crash profile will break these down by functional class and look at posted speed limit).
-Helping keep vehicles on roadways in unlit areas represents a significant opportunity to address an ongoing source of KA crashes within the county.
+Crash Profile #3 - Non-Daylight Roadway

+Departure Crashes in Unlit Areas: Of the

+201 non-daylight crashes in unlit areas that

+resulted in fatal and severe injury crashes

+within Hall County from 2018 to 2022, 85

+(42.29%) were roadway departure crashes.

+These crashes occurred along diverse

+roadway types (the crash profile breaks

+these down by functional class and look at

+posted speed limit).
+Helping keep vehicles

+on roadways in unlit areas represents a

+significant opportunity to address an ongoing

+source of KA crashes within the county.

-Crash Profile #4 - Intersection-Related Motorcycle Crashes on Collectors and
+Crash Profile #4 - Intersection-Related

+Motorcycle Crashes on Collectors and

-Arterials: Of the 471 crashes involving motorcycles within Hall County from 2018 to 2022, 378 (80.25%) occurred on roads that had a functional classification of collector or arterial (meaning only 93 occurred on local roadways, despite local roadways making up a significant majority of roadway miles within the county).
-Furthermore, of the 471 crashes involving motorcycles, 99 (21.02%) resulted in either fatal and severe injury crashes.
+Arterials: Of the 471 crashes involving

+motorcycles within Hall County from 2018

+to 2022, 378 (80.25%) occurred on roads

+classified as collectors or arterials (meaning

+only 93 occurred on local roadways, despite

+local roadways making up a significant

+majority of roadway miles within the county).

+Furthermore, of the 471 crashes involving

+motorcycles, 99 (21.02%) resulted in either fatal

+and severe injury crashes.